mbround18/congenial-giggle/README.md

 Simple repo to test a few auto things

-PR Test, with no canary
+PR Test, with no canary & no version